mrGlasses/ProjectUFEW/README.md

 Now it's ready to go, have fun.

-(I use and recommend procedural sql use for safety)
+(I use and recommend procedural sql use for safety, but Amelia is gentle, so, open the file and discover another options)

 <s>I hope you know what a webservice is</s>